Further Evidence for Near-Tsirelson Bell-CHSH Violations in Quantum Field Theory via Haar Wavelets

-Their supports are located in Rindler's left and right wedges, respectively, ensuring relativistic causality. \item By expressing the Bell-CHSH correlator in terms of the inner products of these test functions, it becomes Imposing a reality condition on the test functions and focusing only on the massless limit for now, these inner products have a nice analytical expression of the form \(\big\langle f \mid g \big\rangle = I_1 + I_2,\) where
+We remind here that Alice and Bob are agents, both performing measurements in their respective labs.
+The supports of \(f,f'\) and \(g,g'\) are located in Rindler's left and right wedges, respectively, ensuring relativistic causality. \item By expressing the Bell-CHSH correlator in terms of the inner products of these test functions, it becomes \item In practice, we explicitly implement relativistic causality by considering the hypersurface $t=0$, or better said, the temporal part of all test functions are considered to be of the type $\varepsilon^{-1} \beta_\pm(t\varepsilon^{-1})$, with e.g.~as choice of bump function $\beta_+(t)\propto e^{-\frac{1}{t(1-t)}}\mathds{1}_{[0,1]}$ and its reflected version $\beta_-(t)=\beta_+(-t)$.
+These bump functions have compact support on either $\mathbb{R}^+$ or $\mathbb{R}^-$ and should be properly normalized to $1$.
+For $\varepsilon\to 0^+$, it can then be shown in a distributional sense that this procedure corresponds to multiplication with a Dirac-$\delta(t)$ approached from the right or left.
+This is compatible with causality if we then simply restrict the supports of the remaining spatial part of the test functions, namely Alice's~$(f,f')$ to $x<0$, and Bob's~$(g,g')$ to $x>0$.